CCI Student Petitions

 Grade Change

-Only instructors can initiate a change of grade for students due to clerical error, limited to one year; after one year these must come to CCI for approval and include the instructor initiated change of grade form with your petition request.
+Only instructors can initiate a change of grade for students due to clerical error, limited to one year; after one year these must come to CCI for approval.
+These petitions will be routed to the instructor for approval.
+Students must contact the instructor in advance of submitting the petition to confirm their support.
 Any other grade changes must follow the grade grievance process.
-For more details on this process, please see Senate Manual: Appendix C.
+For more details on this process, please see Senate Manual: Appendix C

 Writing Requirement Extension